-Welcome to the Dream of Travel Writing–the Monday Mailbag!
-We often get questions from readers, folks in our accountability group, or coaching program members that we think would apply to a lot of you.
+We often get questions from readers and coaching program members that we think would apply to a lot of you and so w

 The Background

-This week, I’ve got a very interesting conundrum for you that I actually hadn’t heard of previously, but I am starting to wonder if some of you might be secretly doing this.
+Here’s a very interesting conundrum for you that I actually haven’t heard of previously, but I am starting to wonder if some of you might be secretly doing this.

 Here’s the situation: